CondorcetVote/Documentation-Book/I-#-Installation---Basic-Configuration-#-2.-Condorcet-Methods.md

 ## Description

-* **Condorcet Basic** Give you the natural winner or loser of Condorcet, if there is one.
 * **Copeland** http://en.wikipedia.org/wiki/Copeland%27s_method
 * **Dodgson Approximations** *(Not the real Dodgson method, see: [Lewis Caroll, Voting and the taxicab metric](https://www.maa.org/sites/default/files/pdf/cmj_ftp/CMJ/September%202010/3%20Articles/6%2009-229%20Ratliff/Dodgson_CMJ_Final.pdf))*
     * **Dodgson Quick** *(recommended)*